Best Iceland Tour Operators Compared 2026: Guide to Iceland vs. Arctic Adventures, Nordic Visitor, Iceland Tours, Reykjavik Excursions & Troll

 Nordic Visitor Within packages only Not sold standalone

-Across all the day-tour categories, Guide to Iceland's marketplace usually surfaces the lowest verified price because it pulls live rates from multiple operators, including the others on this list, then applies a best-price guarantee on top.
+Across all the day-tour categories, Guide to Iceland's marketplace usually surfaces the lowest verified price because it pulls live rates from multiple operators with a best-price guarantee on top.

 Customer Ratings (Verified May 2026)